FAQ UK withdrawal from the EU

 Insight Investment Management (Europe) Limited was responsible for €108.9bn of assets as at 31 December 2018 and is the third largest asset management company in Ireland.
 Insight Investment Management (Europe) Limited was originally incorporated as Insight Investment Management (Ireland) Limited in April 2016 (its name was changed to Insight Investment Management (Europe) Limited in 2018 to better reflect the nature of its business) but Insight has been providing investment services from Ireland since 2002.

 Frankfurt branch office

 Insight opened a branch office in Frankfurt, Germany on 2 July 2018.
-We are now in the process of getting approval for a German branch of our European hub.
+We are now in the process of obtaining approval for a German branch of our European hub in order to ensure continuity of operation for this entity.
 The Frankfurt office is located at Insight Investment, MesseTurm, Friedrich-Ebert-Anlage 49, 60327 Frankfurt am Main.

 How will this impact investment management and trading activities?

 The European Securities and Markets Authority (ESMA) and European securities regulators have agreed a Memoranda of Understanding (MoU) with the FCA which will allow Insight to continue to delegate portfolio management to the UK for its EU-based funds.
 It is expected that the FCA will have executed a MoU with each individual EU national regulator prior to 29 March 2019.

 “A multilateral MoU (MMoU) between EU/EEA securities regulators and the FCA covering supervisory cooperation, enforcement and information exchange between individual regulators and the FCA, and will allow them to share information relating to, amongst others, market surveillance, investment services and asset management activities.
 This, in turn, will allow certain activities, such as fund manager outsourcing and delegation, to continue to be carried out by UK based entities on behalf of counterparties based in the EEA.”